vpenso/gengine-chef-cookbook/documents/config_parallel_environments.md

 # Parallel Environments

+Usually jobs allocate a single CPU core.
+If an application needs multiple cores in parallel, this requirement must be defined when submitting a job.
+GridEngine supports such requirements with so called "parallel environments".

 ↪ `recipes/config_parallel_environments.rb`
 ↪ `attributes/config_parallel_environments.rb`

-## Basics

-Generally each job gets a single CPU for consumption by its application.
-If an application is developed to utilize many CPUs within a single program, then the user needs to specify this resource requirement when submitting it as a job.

-GridEngine supports multiple so called "parallel environments" used for different types of multi-core applications (use `qconf -spl` to see a list of provided parallel environments).

 ## Configuration

-Details about the configuration of parallel environments are available in the manual **sge_pe**.
-The most important configuration option is the `allocation_rule`.
+Details about the configuration of parallel environments are available in the manual *sge_pe*.
+The most important configuration option is the `allocation_rule`. **This cookbook will configure parallel environments according to attributes defined in `node.gengine.parallel_environments`**.
+The following two examples illustrate this.

-Use the Chef attribute `node.gengine.parallel_environments` to define a parallel environment called "smp", for programs based on shared memory access (by multiple parallel threats).
-In this example the rule `$pe_slots` forces the allocation of all slots associated to the job onto a single node:
+For programs based shared memory access the parallel environment could be called "smp".
+The allocation rule `$pe_slots` forces all cores required by a job to be located on a single execution-node.
+Within a role the following attributes would be defined:

     "gengine" => {
       ...SNIP...